jedick/R-help-chat/README.md

 - Efficient handling for incremental data updates
     - Only indexes changed files
     - Removes stale documents from vector database
-- Hybrid retrieval combining:
+- Multiple retrieval methods for deeper search
     - Dense search with vector embeddings ([Chroma](https://github.com/chroma-core/chroma) vector database)
     - Sparse search ([BM25S](https://github.com/xhluca/bm25s))
     - Sparse search with reranking ([FlashRank](https://github.com/PrithivirajDamodaran/FlashRank))
-- Context engineering and source tracking
+- Full-context retrieval
+    - Each retrieval method provides whole emails (parent documents) for context
-    - Dense embedding uses small chunks to capture semantic meaning
+    - Dense embedding uses small chunks (child documents) to capture semantic meaning
-    - All retrieval methods provide whole emails for context
+- Tool calling and citations with graph app
+    - [Query analysis](https://python.langchain.com/docs/tutorials/qa_chat_history/): Chat model rewrites user's query for retrieval function
-    - *Graph app uses structured LLM response to cite the sender and date*
+    - [Source citations](https://python.langchain.com/docs/how_to/qa_sources/): Model response is structured to cite the sources (sender and date) for each answer
 - Options for remote or local processing to balance performance, price, and privacy
     - Remote processing: OpenAI API for embedding and LLM
     - Local processing: [Nomic](https://huggingface.co/nomic-ai/nomic-embed-text-v1.5) embedding and [Gemma](https://huggingface.co/google/gemma-3-4b-it) LLM

 ## Usage

+Setup:

 - Grab one or more gzip'd files from [The R-help Archive](https://stat.ethz.ch/pipermail/r-help/)
 - Extract the files and put them in a folder named `R-help`
 - Choose remote or local processing with the `embedding_type` and `chat_type` variables in `main.py`
 - If using remote processing, set your `OPENAI_API_KEY` environment variable

-- Run this Python code to create the vector database:
+Run this Python code to create the vector database:

 ```python
 from main import *
 ProcessDirectory("R-help")
 ```

-- Now you're ready to query the database.
-Here are some examples:
+Now you're ready to run the chain or graph.
+Here are some examples of RAG with the chain app:

 ```python
 RunChain("How can I get a named argument from '...'?")